lukazambuca/lukabeverin.github.io/_pages/research.md

 title: "Research & Projects"
 ---

-### Estimating the Tail Index of a Truncated Extened Pareto Model ###
-Thesis completed with distinction as a part of BSc (Hons) Mathematical Statistics at University of Pretoria.
+1. ### Estimating the Tail Index of a Truncated Extened Pareto Model ### Thesis part of BSc (Hons) Mathematical Statistics at University of Pretoria (Thesis completed with distinction).

 **Abstract:**